-- 1. Identify the Hazards: the conditions, materials and equipment that have the potential to cause harm. - Assess the Risks: Measure the level of risk associated with each hazard; consider groups of people potential injuries or harm.
-Acknowledge the severity of injuries or harm done and the likelihood of occurrence. ensure that the control measures in place reduce the risk of injury so far as is reasonably practicable.
+- 1. Identify the Hazards: The conditions, materials and equipment that have the potential to cause harm - 2.
+Assess the Risks: Measure the level of risk associated with each hazard; consider groups of people, potential injuries or harm.
+Acknowledge the severity of injuries or harm done and the likelihood of occurrence - 3.
+Control the risks: Ensure that the control measures in place reduce the risk of injury so far as is reasonably practicable.